Voice Notification Profile (VNP) Configuration and Registration

 Issues during a Received Call by the End User

-Wireshark captures are required to assist you in narrowing down the details of an issue occuring during a call received by the end user.
+Wireshark captures are required to assist you in narrowing down the details of an issue occurring during a call received by the end user.
 When inspecting a capture, keep in mind the three protocols mentioned earlier.
 They will contain information relevant to VOIP:

 - UDP: Needed to confirm if transport layer messaging is successful.